zfshaiman/docker-steamcmd-server/README.md

 | USERNAME | Leave blank for anonymous login | blank |
 | PASSWRD | Leave blank for anonymous login | blank |

-***ATTENTION: You have to disable Steam Guard for games that require authentication, Steam recommends to create a seperate account for dedicated servers***
+**ATTENTION: You have to disable Steam Guard for games that require authentication, but not all games need Steam credentials, Steam recommends to create a seperate account for dedicated servers **

 >**NOTE** GAME_ID values can be found [here](https://developer.valvesoftware.com/wiki/Dedicated_Servers_List)

 > And for GAME_NAME there is no list, so a quick search should give you the result

-## Run example
+## Run example for CS:Source
 ```
 docker run --name CSSource -d \
 	-p 27015:27015 -p 27015:27015/udp \